 - Combine QA and NER to develop a custom application to automatically build visual timelines on documents by asking predefined questions on dates, places and people found in the document

-- Leverage Kubernetes to deploy the application as a scalable service in the cloud.
+- Demonstrate how to deploy the application as a scalable service in the cloud

 Bio: Brian Sacash is a Machine Learning Engineer in Novetta's Machine Learning Center of Excellence.
 He helps various organizations discover the best ways to extract value from data.
 His interests are in the areas of Natural Language Processing, Machine Learning, Big Data, and Statistical Methods.
 Brian holds a Master of Science in Quantitative Analysis from the University of Cincinnati and a Bachelor of Science in Physics from Ohio Northern University.